May 2017: Middle Rhine & Mosel + North Cape cruise

 When we arrived at the theater at 11pm, wow, what a surprise!
 Not only were all the seats taken, but standing room was already 5 deep.
 None of the entertainers in the past week had drawn such a big crowd, but a show staged by the crew for free did!
 We had to stand behind tall people craning our necks to see part of the action on the stage.
 The traditional dance was very elegant, and a skit with humorous narration drew laughter from the audience.
 Kudos to the crew!

-After the show we walked outside to the open deck, and that was when the sun broke through the layer of clouds and hung bright and red in the sky.
+After the show we walked outside to the open deck, and that was when the sun broke through layers of cloud and hung bright and red in the sky.

 CruiseDay 11 - sea day (6/6/2017, Tuesday, 48F at sea, sunny & blue sky): No photo link today

 This was another day to relax without a set plans.
 We lingered at the Lido Restaurant and enjoyed a lengthy breakfast with an ocean view.
 One of the Taiwanese travelers came to chat.
 He also saw the sun at midnight last night, and had been wondering if it was a setting sun or a rising sun.
 We told him it was a setting sun, because sunset was at 2AM two days ago in North Cape, therefore sunset yesterday should be a bit before 2AM.
 He smiled with delight, as if a puzzle had been lifted off his head.